Evidence Sources and Audit Tests

 - testing of controls and IT systems, and

 - site visits.

-Review of relevant documents
+Review of Relevant Documents

-By their nature, performance audits rely heavily on documentary evidence, and audits of financial assurances are no exception.
+By their nature, performance audits rely heavily on documentary evidence, and audits of mining revenues are no exception.
 Auditors need to consider everything from evidence of the rules that government organizations and mining companies have to meet to evidence that controls have been put in place and are functioning as intended.
 (Audits will usually look at government controls, not private enterprise controls.)
 Documentation needs to be gathered, reviewed, and analyzed by auditors, then added to the audit file if it is deemed relevant to support audit observations and conclusions.

 While testimonial evidence is usually considered weaker than documentary evidence, interviews can be useful to:

 - confirm information obtained from other sources of evidence (thus strengthening the support for audit observations and conclusions),